 Receivers allow you to manage the audio across more speakers, taking advantage of 5.1 and 7.2 channel audio options, while also amplifying that sound, and even performing single room correction on the signal, all of which improve sound quality.

 The only problem is that, while all of those features improve sound quality, they can only function well if you know how to implement them properly.
-Most receivers make this simple, but for better quality, you’ll need to use more of these features, so the first step is to understand what receivers do and how they do it.
+Most receivers make this simple, but for better quality, you’ll need to use more of these features, so the first step is to understand what receivers do and how they do it, additionally, understand that a receiver usually isn’t enough for musical performances which we explained in our guide.

 No one piece of equipment in your home theater or home entertainment system wears as many hats as the receiver.
 A Projector projects an image and maybe does a little keystone correction.
 A screen has one distinct job that it needs to be good at.
 Even the speakers are only doing one thing: projecting sound.